 Pancrezyme is a form of pancreatic enzymes normally produced by the pancreas for the purpose of digesting and absorbing fats, proteins, and carbohydrates It is used for those pets in which the enzymes are not produced naturally and in sufficient quantity.

 Pancrezyme is a concentrate derived from whole raw pancreas of porcine origin, and therefore should not be given to pets allergic to pork.
-Pet owners should avoid inhaling the powder since it can irritate the mouth.
-If any of the following side effects occur, stop giving Pancrezyme and seek emergency veterinary medical attention
+Pet parents should avoid inhaling the powder since it can irritate the mouth.
+If your pet experiences any side effects such as difficulty breathing, swelling of the lips, tongue or face, hives or diarrhea occur, stop giving Pancrezyme and seek emergency veterinary medical attention.

 Pancrezyme (Virbac), Viokase-V (Fort Dodge)